-You may choose your own doctor from the medical provider network and have the medical bills related to your job injury or disease paid for, so long as the treatment you receive is found to be necessary and proper.
-See Medical Care.
+You may choose your own doctor from the medical provider network and have the medical bills related to your job injury or occupational disease paid for, so long as the treatment you receive is found to be necessary and proper.
+See Medical Care for more information

 Off work with no money coming in?
 You may receive L&I time loss money every two weeks while you are certified as unable to work.
 This is a partial wage replacement.
-Learn how to get L&I time loss.
+Learn how to start and keep L&I time loss.
 See How Do I Get a Fair Time Loss Rate .

-Injured workers have a right to receive an L&I settlement for permanent partial disability (PPD) settlement from L&I. The settlement money is for impairment existing at claim closure.
-Information about workers compensation money and settlement amounts can be found here.
-See How to Get a Fair Permanent Partial Disability (PPD) Settlement.
+Injured workers have a right to receive a permanent partial disability (PPD) settlement from L&I. The settlement money is for impairment existing at claim closure.
+Information about workers compensation money and settlement amounts can be found here: How to Get a Fair Permanent Partial Disability (PPD) Settlement.

 Limited vocational assistance may be available if your injury continues to totally restrict your ability to work.
 Job training is a Washington workers compensation benefit.
-See Vocational Rehabilitation.
+See L&I Vocational Training.

-If you can prove that your injury is so serious that you cannot return to any gainful employment, you should receive pension payments for life.
-This is an L&I pension.
-It doesn’t matter that your employer has no pension plan.
-You can still get an L&I injury pension and you may qualify.
+If you can prove that your injury is so serious that you cannot return to any gainful employment, you may be eligible to receive pension payments for life.
+It doesn’t matter that your employer does not have a pension plan.
+This is an L&I injury pension and you may qualify.
 See L&I Pension for detailed information.

-If you die from a job-related injury or occupational disease, your surviving spouse and dependent children have a right to receive a monthly pension.
-See Pension.
+Were you to die from a job-related injury or occupational disease, your surviving spouse and dependent children have a right to receive a monthly pension.
+See L&I Pension.

 If pre-authorized, reimbursement for travel mileage, parking, tolls, food, lodging and lost wages will be paid in connection with medical treatment.
 Travel Reimbursement Form

-After your claim is closed, if your medical condition worsens and requires additional medical attention, you may apply to Reopen Your Claim.
+After your claim is closed by final order, if your medical condition worsens and requires additional medical attention, you may apply to Reopen Your Claim.